Board of County Commissioners goals and policy directives 2023

 Economic Development

-- Advance broadband systems and partnerships in Garfield County and with Region 10 including phase I regional network implementation and phase II partnerships and design.
+- Advance broadband systems and partnerships in Garfield County and with Region 10 including implementation of Phase III of the Broadband efforts by exploring opportunities to facilitate ISPs to utilize our recently completed CNLs.

-- Protect Garfield County and Western Slope water rights including negotiations, the facilitation of a semiannual Garfield County Water Forum, and maximize Board involvement on statewide and regional water issues including the Colorado River Basin Roundtable, the Colorado River Water Conservation District, and the Middle Colorado Watershed Council’s conservation planning.
+- Protect Garfield County and Western Slope water rights including playing an active role in negotiations with the Colorado River District and the Common Interest Cost-Share Agreement (CICSA) to ensure Shoshone permanency.
+Continue to host and support the semi‐annual Garfield County Water Forum and maximize Board involvement on statewide and regional water issues including the Colorado River Basin Roundtable, the Colorado River Water Conservation District, and the Middle Colorado Watershed Council’s conservation planning.

-- Prioritize economic development through capital projects, policies, programs, and collaboration including working with Associated Governments of Northwest Colorado (AGNC), their federal Economic Development District, the Rifle Regional Economic Development Corporation, Carbondale CoVenture and Garfield County Economic Development Roundtables.
+- Prioritize economic development through capital projects, policies, programs, and collaboration including working with Associated Governments of Northwest Colorado (AGNC), the Federal Economic Development District, the Rifle Regional Economic Development Corporation, Colorado River Valley Economic Development Partners, providing support for Carbondale CoVenture and the Garfield County Economic Development Roundtables.

-- Continue our work with Garfield Clean Energy and focus additional funding for energy efficiency on senior and low-income households to build a resilient economy with clean energy.
+- Continue to be a leader in Colorado with on-the-ground solar energy development and maintain our support Garfield Clean Energy including its focus on funding for energy efficiency on senior and low-income households to build a resilient economy with clean energy.
 Work with Garfield Clean Energy and private industry to enhance clean energy programs and clean energy infrastructure in Garfield County.
-Look at state and federal grants for county and municipal clean energy projects.
-Incorporate Garfield Clean Energy’s recently completed mapping tool into the county’s energy resource inventory.
+Look at State and Federal grants for County and Municipal clean energy projects.
+Continue to evaluate land use opportunities for large solar projects in the County such as the recently completed solar farms completed by Caerus, CMC, and projects west of Parachute.

-- Maximize natural resource opportunities in the Piceance Basin through improvements to county road infrastructure such as completing upgrades to phases 2, 3 and 4 of CR 215, land use code updates, and active collaboration with industry, federal, state, and local governments to support liquid natural gas (LNG) export facilities that serve the Piceance Basin.
+- Maximize natural resource opportunities in the Piceance Basin through improvements to county road infrastructure such as completing upgrades to phases 2, 3 and 4 of CR 215, land use code updates, and active collaboration with industry, Federal, State, and local governments to support LNG export facilities that serve the Piceance Basin.
+Continue to be a local government leader in local land use decisions siting oil and gas locations in partnership the Colorado Energy and Carbon Management Commission (ECMC) as well as actively participating in various rule making efforts at the State level with the ECMC and CDPHE.
+Maintain an active membership role with the Western States and Tribal Nations Natural Gas Initiative.

 - Continue to support the agriculture industry and promote the county’s agricultural heritage through policies, decisions and programs on land use, noxious weeds, farm-to-table programs, water policies and educational programs.

-- Continue to partner with Colorado State University (CSU) Extension, support 4-H programming and support and promote our agricultural heritage through activities at the Fairgrounds including the annual county fair & rodeo.
+- Continue to partner with Colorado State University (CSU) Extension, support 4-H programming and support and promote our agricultural heritage through activities at the Fairgrounds including the annual Garfield County Fair & Rodeo.

-- Improve the quality of life and health through partnerships and the strategic use of conservation trust funds.
+- Improve the quality of life and health of our citizens and communities through partnerships and the strategic use of conservation trust funds throughout the county.

 Federal, State and Local Policy Agenda

-- Continue the efforts of preserving historic access to public lands, historical rights-of-ways and county roads within Garfield County by continuing to advocate for RS 2477 legislation and seeking a positive outcome for the County Road 200 lawsuit.
+- Continue the purpose of preserving historic access to public lands, historical right of ways and County roads within Garfield County.

-- Coordinate and participate as a cooperating agency in the following federal environmental impact statements:
+- Continue to coordinate and participate as a Cooperating Agency in the following federal Environmental Impact Statements:

-- BLM – The 2021 environmental impact statement (EIS) for the Greater Sage Grouse Land Use Plan amendments.
-Garfield County is a cooperating agency in this EIS development.
+- BLM – The 2021 Environmental Impact Statement (EIS) for the Greater Sage Grouse Resource Management Plan Amendments.
+Garfield County is a Cooperating Agency in this EIS development with an expected ROD in 2024.

-- BLM – Supplemental environmental impact statement (SEIS) for the Colorado River Valley Field Office and Grand Junction Field Office Resource Management Plans, Colorado.
+- BLM – Supplemental Environmental Impact Statement (SEIS) for the Colorado River Valley Field Office and Grand Junction Field Office Resource Management Plans, Colorado.
 This SEIS will consider whether lands will be open or closed to Federal fluid mineral leasing and analyze the effects that combustion of oil and gas produced in the planning decision area may have on greenhouse gas emissions, as well as related mitigation.
-Garfield County is a cooperating agency in this SEIS development.
+Garfield County is a Cooperating Agency in this SEIS development with an expected ROD in 2024.

-- BLM – Big Game Habitat and Corridors Resource Management Plan Amendment and environmental impact statement (EIS) to evaluate oil and gas program and other management decisions across existing BLM Colorado resource management plans to promote the conservation of big game corridors and other important big game habitat on BLM-administered land and minerals in Colorado.
-Garfield County is a cooperating agency in this EIS development.
+- BLM – Big Game Habitat and Corridors Resource Management Plan Amendment and Environmental Impact Statement (EIS) to evaluate oil and gas program and other management decisions across existing BLM Colorado resource management plans to promote the conservation of big game corridors and other important big game habitat on BLM-administered land and minerals in Colorado.
+Garfield County is a cooperating agency in this EIS development with an expected ROD in 2024.

 - Continue to participate and collaborate in various rule making efforts undertaken by the Colorado Oil & Gas Conservation Commission and the Colorado Department of Public Health & Environment including engaging the 23-member Western and Rural Local Governments Coalition.

-- Continue to coordinate with the Bureau of Land Management regarding the Environmental Assessment of Rocky Mountain Resources’ (RMR) proposal to drill five water monitoring wells and serve as a coordinating agency in the anticipated environmental impact statement for RMR’s proposed limestone mine expansion.
-Additionally, we will continue to diligently strategize the county’s associated lawsuit with RMR.
+- Continue to coordinate with the Bureau of Land Management regarding the Environmental Assessment of Rocky Mountain Resources’ (RMR) proposal to drill 5 water monitoring wells and serve as a Coordinating Agency in the anticipated Environmental Impact Statement for RMR’s proposed limestone mine expansion.
+Additionally, we will continue to diligently strategize the County’s associated lawsuit with RMR.

-- Continue to coordinate with federal land managers to ensure natural resource development and multiple use on federal lands by implementing the Board’s policies in the Garfield County Federal Land Natural Resources Coordination Plan and Policies and continue to host the state and federal land managers meeting on a quarterly basis.
+- Continue to coordinate with federal land managers to ensure natural resource development and multiple use on federal lands by implementing the Board’s policies in the Garfield County Federal Land Natural Resources Coordination Plan and Policies and continue to host the semi-annual State and Federal Land Managers meeting.

 - Coordinate with the White River National Forest and Colorado Parks and Wildlife on the future use and management of the Sweetwater Lake property.
-Specifically, actively engage with the USFS as a cooperating agency the NEPA process.
+Specifically, actively engage with the USFS as a Cooperating Agency in the NEPA process.

 - Continue to support efforts that address wildfire mitigation, suppression and education with the Roaring Fork and Middle Colorado Wildfire Collaboratives and through our partnerships with the Center of Excellence for Advanced Technology Aerial Firefighting, the Unmanned Aerial Vehicle Training Facility, the Upper Colorado River Interagency Fire Management Unit, the SEAT base and Garfield County Emergency Management.

-- Advancing our commitment to making Garfield County an employer of choice in the region through continued engagement of employees with competitive pay and benefits; professional development and targeted training and with a focus on succession planning as well as continuing to evaluate specific cost-effective health plan options.
+- Continue to advance our commitment to making Garfield County an employer of choice in the region through continued engagement of employees with competitive pay and benefits; professional development and targeted training and with a focus on succession planning and leadership training including continued support for the emerging leaders and middle management leadership series as well as continuing to evaluate specific cost-effective health plan options.

 - Ensure the fiscal sustainability of county operations with a balanced annual budget and working to operate within it by reducing the reliance on quarterly budget supplements, maintaining headcount, and continuing to develop long‐term revenue forecasts and financial strategies for the county’s organizational structure and five-year capital improvement plan.